Master of Business Administration (MBA)

 Concentration Courses

 A concentration is not required in the MBA, but is available to students desiring degree specialization.
-Students who elect to concentrate in Accounting, Finance, Health Care Administration, Management, or International Business are required to complete 36 hours of advanced courses: 24 hours of required credits and 12 hours in the area of concentration.
+Students who elect to concentrate in Accounting, Business Analytics, Finance, Health Care Administration, Management, or International Business are required to complete 36 hours of advanced courses: 24 hours of required credits and 12 hours in the area of concentration.

 Accounting Concentration Requirements: